-Understanding the Different Levels of Driver’s Licenses in BC
+Understanding the Different Levels of Driver’s Licences in BC

-Whether you are just moving to the area or you are a 16-year-old ready to get behind the wheel, it is important to understand the different levels of driver’s licenses in British Columbia.
+Whether you are just moving to the area or you are a 16-year-old ready to get behind the wheel, it is important to understand the different levels of driver’s licences in British Columbia.

 British Columbia uses a Graduated Licensing Program (GLP), which helps prepare drivers and ensures they are mature enough to drive safely on our highways and local streets.

 What is the Graduated Licensing Program (GLP)?

 To get through the GLP, you will have to go through three licensing tests (one written and two supervised road tests).
 As long as you follow the program, you will get your Class 5 licence in about three years.
 In some cases, you can reduce the required time by attending a driving school in North Vancouver, and taking driving lessons in West Vancouver or other locations in the Vancouver area.

 The Different Driver’s Licence Levels in the GLP

 The first licence level is a Class 7, which is graduated.
 This license takes about three years to complete before you can test for your Class 5 and includes: